 - Minimizing competition — AWS has a local solution and has likely made it easy to get started.

 Is this bad for the customer?
 It depends.
 On the one hand, customers get more value in a shorter amount of time.
 In addition, they can focus on their core IP and not all the surrounding stuff required to make it all work.
-On the other hand, the public cloud is expensive and vendor lock-in can be a real problem.
+On the other hand, the public cloud is expensive, and vendor lock-in can be a real problem.
 In the Cloud Native world, the infrastructure has been commoditized by technologies including Kubernetes.
 The orchestration engine promises portability, but the devil is always in the details.
-In some cases, it can be straight forward to decouple applications from service dependencies (e.g. Kinesis to Kafka), but depending on the services you are consuming and how they are configured this decoupling can prove non-trivial.
-Long story short, it is unlikely even in the Cloud Native world that you can move from say AWS to GCP easily.
+It can be straightforward to decouple applications from service dependencies (e.g., Kinesis to Kafka).
+Still, depending on the services you are consuming and how they are configured, this decoupling can prove non-trivial.
+Long story short, it is unlikely, even in the Cloud Native world, that you can move from, say, AWS to GCP easily.

 So why am I writing this?
 Because: